percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

       More information about how to throttle a backup :ref:`throttling_backups`

+.. option:: --tls-ciphersuites

+   TLS v1.3 cipher to use.

+.. option:: --tls-version

+   TLS version to use, permitted values are: *TLSv1*, *TLSv1.1*, *TLSv1.2*, *TLSv1.3*.

 .. option:: --tmpdir=name

    Specify the directory that will be used to store temporary files during the backup

 .. option:: --transition-key=name